rockavoldy/pajak/README.md

   ```

 ## Roadmap
-- Add a way to query kurs by date
+- [ ] Add a way to query kurs by date (just for history data i think?)
-- Save scrapped data to db somewhere
+- [ ] Save scrapped data to db somewhere
-- Add authorization and rate limiter to prevent abuser
+- [x] Add authorization and rate limiter to prevent abuser (done by using API Gateway)